ETCE-LAB/FarmInsight-Dashboard-Backend/README.md

 ## Features

 ### Organizations
-One organization can have one to many members with two different user levels (Admin and Member).
+Organizations can have multiple members with two user roles: Admin and Member.
-Additionally, an organization can have many FPF.
+Each organization can manage multiple Food Production Facilities (FPFs).

 ### Sensors

-In order to create or edit a sensor, the user must be a member of the organization and the FPF must exist and be reachable by the Dashboard-Backend.
+Members of an organization can create or edit sensors if the FPF exists and is accessible by the Dashboard Backend.

-The backend will store some of the sensor configuration in the SQLite db.
-The hardware details for the sensor are getting forwarded and stored at the FPF-Backend.
+Sensor configurations are partially stored in the SQLite database, while hardware details are forwarded to and managed by the FPF Backend.

-The FPF-Backend sends the sensor measurements in the given interval to the dashboard backend via a REST operation.
+Sensor measurements are sent from the FPF Backend to the Dashboard Backend at configured intervals via REST APIs.
-Sensor measurements are stored in an influxDB to store and load all sensor data.
-The data is organized by the fpf which builds a bucket.
+All sensor data is stored in InfluxDB, organized by FPF into buckets for efficient access.

 ### Cameras
-The user can configure a camera to save on a give interval images and to view a livestream.
+Users can configure cameras to:
+- Capture images at specified intervals.
+- Stream live video via supported protocols, including HTTP and RTSP.

-In order to create or edit a camera, the user must be a member of the organization and the FPF must exist and be reachable by the Dashboard-Backend.
+Camera setup and editing require the user to be a member of the organization, and the FPF must be accessible by the Dashboard Backend.

-Supported livestream protocols are HTTP and RTSP.

 ### User Authentication
-The backend provides the standard django user authentication.
-User can register and login through the frontend.
+The backend uses standard Django user authentication.
+Users can register and log in through the frontend.

 ## Development Setup